KarelPeeters/HwLang/design/design.md

 * only store starts instead of ranges, the end can be computed by re-tokenizing
 * find usages: do what rust-analyzer does instead, do a grep and then only visit those items

+# Simulator

+Updated simulator design:

+* double-buffer prev/next for each "signal": reg, wire, top-level input port, ...
+  * (all other ports are transparant, in particular IR will not have register ports)
+* for each process, generate a C function that
+  * checks the sensitivity list, if not active return without doing anything
+    * for `combinatorial`: `any(x.prev != x.next for x in read_signals)`
+    * for `clocked(clk, rst)`: `(clk.prev == 0 && clk.next == 1) || (rst.next == 1)`
+      * maybe also any(reset value used changed)? for this this is impossible since reset values have to be compile-time const
+    * for `@(10ns)`: `current_time == start + 10ns`
+    * this should fully guarantee correctness of sensitivities, without
+  * runs the content of the block
+    * any reads use `x.prev`, any writes set `x.next`
+    * careful: _someone_ has to do the "local block sees changes immediately", either front or back
+    * exception for local vars: there is no prev/next?
+* the simulator api is:
+  * `sim = Simulator(compiled)` create a new simulator
+  * `sim.top_ports.x = 1` set the "next" value of an input port, this is also the way to drive clocks
+  * `print(sim.top_ports.y)` get the `prev` value of an output port
+  * can we read back input ports? what is returned in that case? probably .next, we don't want to expose anyone ever to the weird "nonblocking assignment" behavior from legacy RTL languages
+  * `sim.advance(x ns)` advance time
+    * run all process functions (see below for optimizations)
+      * starting from elapsed delay statements and changed input ports
+    * swap the double buffer
+    * increment time
+      * continue running processes for elapsed delay statements
+* process running has a couple of possible implementations:
+  * just run all processes repeatedly until fixpoint
+    * very simple
+    * correct if all sensitivity checks are correct (and there are no loops)
+    * very slow
+  * schedule all blocks in some fixed correct order in advance
+    * correct, should be fast, relatively simple
+  * schedule blocks dynamically depending on the set of inputs and intermediate signals that changed?
+    * add schedule caching, in a design there won't be many different ones
+    * correct, potentially fastest, tricky